justary27/LiionBatteryModels.jl/docs/src/manual/guide.md

 If what goes inside Li-ion batteries interests you and you want to simulate various possible parameters for a given input to a cell, this package is for you!

 ## Installation
-`CaseStudy.jl` can be installed in 2 ways as below:
+`LiionBatteryModels.jl` can be installed in 2 ways as below:

 ### From Julia package manager